LearnWeb3DAO/hardhat-verification/README.md

   };
   ```

-- Compile the contract, open up a terminal pointing at`hardhat-tutorial` directory and execute this command
+- Compile the contract, open up a terminal pointing at`hardhat-verification` directory and execute this command

   ```bash
     npx hardhat compile